zkmoney/mantl/docs/getting_started/aws.md

 [region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
 where your cluster will be provisioned.
 As an alternative to specifying `region` in the file, it can be read from the environment:

+  - AWS\_DEFAULT\_REGION
+    The AWS region in which to provision cluster instances.

 ### Basic Settings